efflux/doc-otobo-dev/content/how-it-works/database-mechanism.rst

 Database Mechanism
 ==================

-OTRS comes with a database layer that supports different databases.
+OTOBO comes with a database layer that supports different databases.

 The database layer ``Kernel::System::DB`` has two input options: *SQL* and *XML*.